WHAT IS PET THERAPY?

 How do I get started?

-Prospective members must go through a series of screenings, training classes, testing, shadow visits, and evaluations.
+Prospective members must attend a prescreen test, an 8-week training class, and three shadow visits to attain full certification.
 For more details about getting started, click here.

 Is there a difference between service dogs and therapy dogs?